albertNL/SundayScripts/README.md

 # SundayScripts
-Hobby projects
+Hobby projects, description below.

-Excel data:
+# Excel data:
 Analyse data

-Hangman:
+# Hangman:
 Speaks for itself

-Woordenwiki application:
+# Woordenwiki application:
 With this Python application you can search entire .docx documents for specific (capitalized) words.
 The original idea was to search for archaic words that shouldn't be used anymore.
 Users can add, edit and remove words.
 Application made for Windows (.exe).